gromacs/gromacs/docs/release-notes/2020/major/highlights.rst

 ..
 Note to developers!
    Please use """"""" to underline the individual entries for fixed issues in the subfolders, otherwise the formatting on the webpage is messed up.
-   Also, please use the syntax :issue:`number` to reference issues on redmine, without the a space between the colon and number!
+   Also, please use the syntax :issue:`number` to reference issues on GitLab, without the a space between the colon and number!